AdobeDocs/experience-manager-65.sv-SE/help/sites-developing/the-basics.md

 ---
 title: AEM kärnbegrepp
 seo-title: The Basics
-description: En översikt över de centrala begreppen för hur AEM är uppbyggt och hur de kan utvecklas vidare, inklusive förståelse av JCR, Sling, OSGi, dispatchern, arbetsflöden och MSM
+description: En översikt över de centrala begreppen för hur AEM är uppbyggt och hur de kan utvecklas vidare, inklusive förståelse av JCR, Sling, OSGi, Dispatcher, arbetsflöden och MSM
 seo-description: An overview of the core concepts of how AEM is structured and how to develop on top of it including understanding the JCR, Sling, OSGi, the dispatcher, workflows, and MSM
 uuid: e49f29db-a5d6-48a0-af32-f8785156746e
 contentOwner: msm-service